hasboeuf/louisbread/README.md

 ### 4. Le faconnage

-* Oil a bit your oven plate, then bread will not stick to it
+* Slightly oil your oven plate so that the bread does not stick to it

 * For a baguette:

     * Take a piece of dough
-    * Spread it with your finger to have a rectangle
+    * Spread it with your finger to make a rectangle
-    * Fold it in its lenght
+    * Fold it along its length
-    * Lightly tap to seal the dough
+    * Slightly tap to seal the dough
     * Roll the dough
     * Put it on the oven plate